 The majority of the Company's assets and liabilities have been classified as financial instruments in accordance with IAS 32 "Financial Instruments: Presentation".
-The Company's financial instruments comprise a mortgage portfolio, an embedded derivative (Financial assets held at at fair value through profit or loss ("Financial assets FVTPL")), cash liquid resources, a derivative contract ("swap"), loans and borrowings (Financial liabilities designated at fair value through profit or loss ("Financial liabilities FVTPL")) and various other receivables and payables that arise directly from its operations.
+The Company's financial instruments comprise a mortgage portfolio and embedded derivative (Financial assets held at fair value through profit or loss ("Financial assets FVTPL")), cash liquid resources, interest-bearing loans and borrowings (Financial liabilities designated at fair value through profit or loss ("Financial liabilities FVTPL")) and various other receivables and payables that arise directly from its operations.